 When determining if used lamps are dangerous waste:

-- Sample and test to determine if they are dangerous waste.
+- Sample and test to determine if they are, in fact, dangerous waste.

-- Use manufacturer’s information, material-safety-data sheets, and other available information to determine toxicity.
+- Use manufacturer’s information, safety data sheets, and other available information to determine toxicity.

-Because glass bulbs are easily broken, universal waste rules for lights and lamps require specific handling procedures.
+Because glass bulbs can easily break, universal waste rules for lights and lamps require specific handling.

 Clearly label individual lamps or containers that are storing lamps with the following: